tkh42/rfc-analysis/README.md

 * **LLM-Based Descriptions**
   Provide a natural language description (e.g., "Sections containing ASN.1 definitions")—the LLM determines which sections match.

 > 🧠 Examples of search queries are available in `templates.py`.
-You can also define new ones interactively.

 ---